Generic name: Sodium Nitrite 30mg in 1mL; Sodium Thiosulfate 250mg in 1mL

 In adult and pediatric patients with known anemia, it is recommended that the dosage of sodium nitrite should be reduced proportionately to the hemoglobin concentration. [see Warnings and Precautions (5.2)]

-All parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+Visually inspect all parenteral drug products for particulate matter and discoloration prior to administration.